billdoerr/Android-Carputer/FIRMWARE_MASTER_NODE.md

 #### Added
 - [x]  Auto sync dates of nodes that dont' have RTC with that of the master.
 Refer to FIRMWARE_SLAVE_NODE.md v1.1 for details where an SSH cert was deployed to master.
 #### Changed
-- [ ] Update version
+- [x] Update version
-sudo vi version
+sudo vi /etc/carputer/version
 Master Node
 v1.2
 Released 24Apr2019